 Your child may have a rapid strep test.
 This is a fast test to see if your child has strep throat.
-It is important to check for strep throat to treat it and prevent complications.
-Your child may also have a throat culture and sensitivity.
+It's important to check for strep throat to treat it and prevent complications.
+Your child may also have a throat culture.
 This also checks for strep and for the best antibiotic to treat it.
 It takes a few days to get the results.
 Blood work may be done to check for infections like mono (infectious mononucleosis).

 How are pharyngitis and tonsillitis treated in a child?